Posts by Lindsay Rutherford, Ph.D.

 KCAS-blog-thumb_2024-05_Biopharma-LBA-Generic-PK-Assays Blogs

-Read article Biopharma LBA Generic PK Assays: Reduces Development Time and Cost
+Read article LBA Generic PK Assays: Faster Development and Lower Costs

 A pharmacokinetic (PK) assays evaluate how the body affects a specific substance after administration which includes: absorption, biodistribution, metabolism, and excretion.
 Preclinical (or non-clinical) PK assays play a crucial role in drug development and typically focus on assessing drug safety and maximum tolerable dose.
 For the development of pre-clinical PK…